David Depetris: Monarcas Morelia

 Depetris was loaned by Çaykur Rizespor to Monarcas Morelia which currently plays in the Liga MX.
 Prior to arrival to Mexico, David Depetris played for SK Sigma Olomouc in the Czech First League.

+Železiarne Podbrezová

+In June 2024, Depetris joined Železiarne Podbrezová on a free transfer from Hron Valley rivals Dukla Banská Bystrica to aid the young squad members as a team-leading player, per descriptions provided by the General Manager of Železiari Miroslav Poliaček.
+Podbrezová's manager Roman Skuhravý spoke of Depetris as a missing link from the previous season.

 International career

-Depetris has Argentinian, Italian and Slovak citizenship.
+Depetris has Argentine, Italian and Slovak citizenship.
 He received Italian citizenship before his arrival in Europe, being of Italian descent.
 He spent five years in Slovakia, thereby qualifying to receive citizenship.
 Depetris received Slovak citizenship on 21 March 2013 and since then has been eligible to represent the Slovakia national football team.
 Depetris received an invitation to the Slovak national football team from coaching duo Stanislav Griga and Michal Hipp.
 After he obtained Slovak citizenship in March 2013, Depetris could have debuted for the national team in the 2014 match against Liechtenstein; however he ended up missing the match due to a muscle injury which flared up during training.
 He made his national team debut on 14 August against Romania.